-Read more about the difference between data management and data governance.
+Read more about the difference between DM and data governance.

 8- Data security

 It is a significant challenge that causes concern among organizations.
-When compared to other data-related concerns, it is one of the most difficult hurdles for them and should be planned for in any data management policy to be applied.
+When compared to other data-related concerns, it is one of the most difficult hurdles for them and should be planned for in any DM policy to be applied.

 Data is a very valuable asset that is gathered after careful study and resource allocation.
 It contains sensitive information that might be harmful to both the company and the responders in a variety of ways.